A/Prof Mark J. Winder Neurosurgeon & Spine Surgeon

 He has been a very proud member of the Australian Olympians Club for over 20 years.
 This membership manifested following his medical involvement at the Atlanta Olympic Games in 1996.

-After seven years of spinal, bio mechanical and musculo skeletal assessment, Dr Winder decided to further his knowledge of neuro anatomy.
+After seven years of spinal, bio mechanical and musculo skeletal assessment, A/Prof Winder decided to further his knowledge of neuro anatomy.
 This was done with the aim of streamlining surgical decision making.

 He was chosen to complete further subspecialist training in North America.
 Here he underwent a dedicated 12 month Combined Spinal Fellowship at the University of Calgary.
 This included a specific focus on Minimally Invasive Spinal Surgery.